EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 #> 2 kap      binary         0.214
 ```

-Why did this happen?
+\index{embeddings!pre-trained}Why did this happen?
 Part of the training loop for a model like this one typically _adjusts_ the weights in the network.
 When we froze the weights in this network, we froze them at values that did not perform very well.
-These pre-trained glove embeddings [@Pennington2014] are trained on a Wikipedia dump and [Gigaword 5](https://catalog.ldc.upenn.edu/LDC2011T07), a comprehensive archive of newswire text.
+These pre-trained \index{embeddings!GloVe}GloVe embeddings [@Pennington2014] are trained on a Wikipedia dump and [Gigaword 5](https://catalog.ldc.upenn.edu/LDC2011T07), a comprehensive archive of newswire text.
-The text contained on Wikipedia and in news articles both follow certain styles and semantics.
+The text contained on Wikipedia and in news articles both follow certain styles and semantics.\index{semantics}
 Both will tend to be written formally and in the past tense, with longer and complete sentences.
 There are many more distinct features of both Wikipedia text and news articles, but the relevant aspect here is how similar they are to the data we are trying to model.
 These Kickstarter blurbs are very short, lack punctuation, stop words, narrative, and tense.
 Many of the blurbs simply try to pack as many buzz words as possible into the allowed character count while keeping the sentence readable.